facioquo/stock-indicators-python/docs/pages/guide.md

 ]
 ```

-You can also experiment with `numpy.vectorize()`, but we don't like it much.
-Its small performance gains aren't worth the added code complexity in this use case.

-For a quickstart that includes converting quotes from **pandas.DataFrame**, see our online _ReplIt_ code example for the [Williams Fractal indicator](https://replit.com/@daveskender/Stock-Indicators-for-Python-Williams-Fractal).
+If you need a working example of converting quotes from **pandas.DataFrame**, see our online _ReplIt_ for the [Williams Fractal indicator](https://replit.com/@daveskender/Stock-Indicators-for-Python-Williams-Fractal).

 > If you're still having trouble converting into `Quote` format, see our GitHub discussion on
 > [Converting pandas.DataFrame to iterable Quotes]({{site.dotnet.repo}}/discussions/1165) for more community discussion and troubleshooting support.